-Most of our masters are recorded, compiled and edited on our SADiE 5 system running on the PCM8 platform.
+Most of our masters are compiled and edited on our SADiE 6 system running on the PCM8 platform.
 Unlike some DAWs we find that the SADiE provides total transparency, and in particular when summing in-the-box it cannot be beaten for audio integrity.
 It is also a superb editor; very fast and intuitive to use, and in all our years of experience with this platform, delivering masters day in and day out, we have never had a single fault or glitch on a master.

 One plug-in that we find invaluable, and that runs on our SADiE system, is Cedar’s renowned and latterly much copied Re-Touch.
-Originally designed for audio restoration, and to take out unwanted extraneous noises from location recordings etc., Re-Touch provides an editable spectrogram of a chosen segment of audio, and can probably be most easily described as “Photoshop for Sound”.
+Originally designed for audio restoration, and to take out unwanted extraneous noises from location recordings etc., Re-Touch provides an editable spectrogram of a chosen segment of audio, and can probably be most easily described as “Photoshop for sound”.
 There is barely ever a session that goes by without our needing this fella at least once, whether it be to remove some clicky spittle from a particularly close vocal, or just to smooth over a dodgy edit.
-We use Re-Touch to fix the things you though you couldn’t fix; it’s an amazing piece of kit whose applications are seemingly infinite and its ability to blow the minds of our attending clients make it one of our very favourite gadgets.
+We use Re-Touch to fix the things you thought you couldn’t fix; it’s an amazing piece of kit whose applications are seemingly infinite and its ability to blow the minds of our attending clients make it one of our very favourite gadgets.

 For more serious restoration projects we have yet another flagship product and that is Cedar Audio’s Cambridge workstation.
-The Cambridge is used for de-clicking vinyl records, removing mains hum and buzz (for more effectively than with a notch filter) and correcting time discrepancies between left and right channels in the case of bad azimuth alignment.
+The Cambridge is used for de-clicking vinyl records, removing mains hum and buzz (far more effectively than with a notch filter) and correcting time discrepancies between left and right channels in the case of bad azimuth alignment.
 We’ve used Cedar’s world-class restoration technology on all sorts of remastering projects including our extensive work on the back catalog of the Trojan record label.